 Any type of audio signal can be used as either a carrier or modulator (or both simultaneously), but music producers typically use synthesized sounds as carriers and vocals as modulators.
 For a classic example of a vocoder effect using a saw wave patch as a carrier and a spoken human voice as the modulator, listen to 1:16 of Kraftwerk’s “Trans-Europe Express.”

 For a demonstration of a more scratchy, experimental vocoder effect, check out our recreation of Kavinsky’s “Nightcall.”
-This Vocalsynth 2 patch consists of two square waves playing chords and some white noise that serves as the carrier, which is modulated by a spoken vocal part.
+This VocalSynth 2 patch consists of two square waves playing chords and some white noise that serves as the carrier, which is modulated by a spoken vocal part.

 Now let’s talk about the modulator.
-When you’re singing or talking into a vocoder, don’t be afraid to over-articulate.
-Pronounce the words more clearly than you usually would; since the harmonic characteristics of your voice will be very different, your diction is key to an intelligible vocoder effect (assuming that’s what you’re going for).
+When you’re singing or talking with the intention of applying a vocoder effect, don’t be afraid to over-articulate.
+Pronounce the words more clearly than you usually would—since the harmonic characteristics of your voice will be very different, your diction is key to an intelligible vocoder effect (assuming that’s what you’re going for).

 This refers to the upper and lower limits of the frequency in the carrier signal accepted by the vocoder.
 To increase intelligibility, try raising the upper limit of the frequency range on your vocoder above ~5 kHz.

 Some vocoders offer a formant parameter (sometimes also referred to as “shift”).
-This will increase or decrease the frequencies of the filters, which makes the result sound brighter or deeper, respectively.
+This will increase or decrease the frequencies of the filters.
+In turn, this makes the result sound brighter or deeper, respectively.

 Many vocoder plugins are capable of detecting these airy, noisy sounds, which span a distinct frequency range from pitched, vibrating vocal cord sounds.
-For example, on Ableton’s Vocoder audio effect, the Unvoiced knob allows the user to mix a noise generator in with the carrier wave to ensure that these unpitched transient sounds remain present in your vocoded audio.
+For example, on Ableton’s Vocoder audio effect, the Unvoiced knob allows the user to mix a noise generator with the carrier wave to ensure that these un-pitched transient sounds remain present in your vocoded audio.